gpzhu/enmRoute/README.md

 ## Example 1

 This is a basic practice which guide you step by step to generate survey route.
-The first step is to change suitability prediction into binary prediciton, which were then transformed into polygons/patches.
+The first step is to change Ecological Niche Model suitability prediction into binary prediciton, which were then transformed into polygons/patches.
-Two procedure were taken to prioritize these patches, by removing tiny patches (here < 5km2) and lwo CI ranked patches (10 CI rear patches).
+Two procedures were proceed to prioritize these patches, by removing tiny patches (here < 5km2) and discarding lwo capacity index (CI) ranked patches (10 CI rear patches).

 ``` r
 ### read system file data ###